getlago/lago-docs/docs/guide/01_intro.md

 # Welcome to Lago
-Lago is an open-source alternative to Stripe Billing.
+Lago is an Open Source Billing API for Product-Led SaaS.
+It's the best alternative to Chargebee, Recurly or Stripe Billing, and even go a step beyond dealing with complex billing logics.
+Lago is the perfect match for usage-based, subscription-based, and all the nuances of pricing in between.

 This library will allow you to build an entire billing system from scratch.
 Lago is a real-time, event-based solution made for usage-based billing, subscription-based billing, and all the nuances of pricing in between.